Jute Corporation of India: Operations

 Since 1966/1967, the government has fixed the MSP for different types of jute and mesta based on recommendations from the Commission for Agricultural Cost and Prices.
-JCI was established in 1971.
+JCIL was established in 1971.
 At first a small agency, it has steadily grown and now operates in the main jute-growing states of West Bengal, Bihar, Assam, Meghalaya, Tripura, Odisha, and Andhra Pradesh.

-As of 2004, the JCI operated 171 departmental purchase centers and 69 state-level cooperative centers, and purchased from almost 250 village-level cooperatives.

-Each of the purchase centers was in hired premises and included an import shed, assortment shed, bale press shed, bale storage godown, and office.

-The JCI had enough total storage for 215,000 bales each weighing 180 kg.
+As of 2004, the JCIL operated 171 departmental purchase centres and 69 state-level co-operative centres, and purchased from almost 250 village-level cooperatives.
+Each of the purchase centres was in hired premises and included an import shed, assortment shed, bale press shed, bale storage warehouse, and office.
+The JCIL had enough total storage for 2,15,000 bales each weighing 180 kg.

 The company purchases jute at the defined minimum price when market prices drop to this level, and later sells the jute to jute mills.
 In times when demand is strong, there may be no need to make purchases since the price remains above the MSP.

-However, the JCI continues commercial operations in these years.

-In the 1980s, the JCI experienced difficulty in disposing of its stocks of raw jute purchased under the MSP.
-The Ministry of Textiles used the power vested in the Jute Commissioner under the Essential Commodities Act, 1955, to fix the price of B.Twill bags and to require private jute mills to lift raw jute from the JCI.
+However, the JCIL continues commercial operations in these years.
+In the 1980s, the JCIL experienced difficulty in disposing of its stocks of raw jute purchased under the MSP.
+The Ministry of Textiles used the power vested in the Jute Commissioner under the Essential Commodities Act, 1955, to fix the price of B.Twill bags and to require private jute mills to lift raw jute from the JCIL.
 This practice has remained in force since then.

-As the implementing agency of JTM Mini Mission-III, JCI is engaged in developing market infrastructure like Market Yards, Departmental Purchase Centers (DPCs), etc., and developing market linkage for jute growers.
+As the implementing agency of JTM Mini Mission-III, JCIL is engaged in developing market infrastructure like Market Yards, Departmental Purchase Centres (DPCs), etc., and developing market linkage for jute growers.

-In recent years, JCI has been engaged in promoting alternative jute retting technologies, viz., jute decorticator, enzyme-based retting.
+In recent years, JCIL has been engaged in promoting alternative jute retting technologies, viz., jute decorticator, enzyme-based retting.
+Presently, the Managing Director of JCIL is Mr. Sanjay Kumar Panigrahi.